Teoroo-CMC/PiNNwall/docs/usage.md

 ## Preparation

-PiNNwall predicts the Hessian Matrix for Metalwalls[^2] using machine learning (ML)-models trained using PiNN[^1].
+PiNNwall predicts the CRK for Metalwalls[^2] using machine learning (ML)-models trained using PiNN[^1].
 In order to run PiNNwall, one needs to have PiNN installed first.

 Before prediction, one needs to have constructed the input files of Metalwalls, namely the *data.inpt* and *runtime.inpt*, which you will use to run the Metalwalls simulations.
 For the best performance of PiNNwall, base charges need for the electrode atoms need to be set in the *data.inpt* file.
 Depending on the electrode structure, these could directly be taken from the PiNNwall papers, predicted using PiNN, taken from force-field parameters or computed using a population analysis method.

 Then, clone this repo to get the scripts and the ML-models that will be used in predicting the CRK.

 After executing PiNNwall, it will generate a *hessian_matrix.inpt* to be used by Metalwalls which contains the machine learned CRK.
 This *hessian_matrix.inpt* file in Metalwalls traditionally contains the inverse of the hardness kernel which is analogous in concept to the CRK predicted here.
 Both can be used in the same way to obtain response charges on the electrode, for more information see the PiNNwall paper[^3].
 Do note that the energy does need to be correct when a machine learning-based kernel is used, this energy can be printed in Metalwalls using the *energies 1 Machine_learning_kernel* option set in *runtime.inpt*.
-PiNNwall will also update the hardness, and the cutoff parameters in the *runtime.inpt* to ensure that consistency between PiNN and Metalwalls necessary when using Metalwalls to run the MD simulations.
+PiNNwall will also update the hardness parameters in the *runtime.inpt* to ensure that consistency between PiNN and Metalwalls necessary when using Metalwalls to run the MD simulations.

 Note, to achieve performance consistent with the PiNNwall paper, a modified version of Metalwalls must be used.
 This will be made available upon request.